VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ### Domain Specific ~*Languages*~

 In programming, there's this idea of domain specific languages.
 These are programming languages that don't really do everything - instead they do one thing really well.

+{{< details "Why are there different programming languages anyway?" >}}

+I realize that not everyone reading this may know a programming language so you be be a bit confused as to what makes a language "domain specific" or even what it would mean for a programming language to *not* be domain specific.

+For general-purpose programming languages - that is, languages which are meant to be able to be used to solve most any problem there's a whole host of reasons a programmer may pick one over the other, but more often than not the reason that dominates is *where* will the code be running.

+For example, if you want to write code that runs on the web, you're more-or-less stuck using JavaScript because it's the only language that can modify elements on the page.
+If you're writing code to run on a small microprocessor like would be in a smart-lightbulb or in your mouse or keyboard, that will probably be written in C because it's likely the only one that has official support for generating instructions the processor understands.

+Assuming you still have more than one option after deciding *where* the code will run, you might be limited by other restrictions such as:

+* How fast does it need to run?
+  * For example, you may have to use a harder-to-write but faster-when-running language like C, C++, Rust, or Go because you need to crunch a lot of data.
+* Do you need to use code written by others?
+  * For example, AI stuff is mostly stuck in Python because other AI stuff is in Python

+All of this is to say there are different languages because there's trade off to be made.
+Some prioritize speed of execution, some prioritize being easy to write and read, some prioritize compatibility with many systems.

+What makes *domain specific* languages different is they're focused not on where they run or how fast they run (although they're usually quite fast) but instead on what data they process.
+There are DSLs for checking if text matches a given pattern, drawing diagrams, describing how hardware logic should be wired up, or - as mentioned above - [describing a musical compositions](https://jird.readthedocs.io/en/latest/index.html) so that it can be rendered to sheet music.

+Typically - but now always - DSLs are embedded into a general purpose programming language to do the heavy-lifting where doing it with the more general purpose language would be much more work.

+{{< /details >}}

-The most famous two are [regex (Wikipedia)](https://en.wikipedia.org/wiki/Regular_expression) and [SQL (Wikipedia)](https://en.wikipedia.org/wiki/SQL).
+The most famous two are [regex (Wikipedia)](https://en.wikipedia.org/wiki/Regular_expression) for processing text and [SQL (Wikipedia)](https://en.wikipedia.org/wiki/SQL) for working with databases.
 I think you can apply that idea can apply in other niches too.
 If you think about *speech* vs *writing* vs *signing* vs *braille* and how each can have multiple co-existing (or competing) standards / systems, it's really not a stretch of the imagination.

 My friend jan Usawi recently made a fantastic language called {{< button relref="Other/conlangs/rhapsodaic" color="other" >}} Rhapsodaic {{< /button >}} which is detailed on this website, but as a TL;DR: Rhapsodaic, as a core design philosophy, values preserving emotional meaning over all else... and I mean all.
 It means the actual meaning <s>might</s> will be ambiguous, but you'll definitely know how the speaker is feeling and it can be said more accurately than in most any other language.
 It's also very pretty as a script.